open-telemetry/opentelemetry-demo/README.md

   logs and to Jaeger.
 - **[Jaeger](https://www.jaegertracing.io)**: all generated traces are being sent to Jaeger.
-- **Synthetic Load Generation:** the application demo comes with a background job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.
+- **Synthetic Load Generation**: the application demo comes with a background job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.